carwatch-tools/carwatch-ios/CARWatch/README.md

 To share the logs, the share button in the main toolbar menu needs to be pressed.
 This triggers the creation of a zip file from all logs present in the log directory.
 To simplify the zipping, the external library [ZIPFoundation](https://github.com/weichsel/ZIPFoundation) is used.

 As UI, a sheet is displayed on top of the current view.
-SwiftUI has a build-in solution for share dialogs (`ShareLink`), however it was only introduced in iOS 16.
-To support older devices, a `MFMailComposeViewController` from UIKit was used and bound to a SwiftUI view using the `UIViewControllerRepresentable` protocol.
-This directly opens the apple mail app and setting a recipient and attachment.
+A `MFMailComposeViewController` from UIKit is bound to a SwiftUI view using the `UIViewControllerRepresentable` protocol.
+This directly opens the apple mail app and sets a recipient and attachment.
 However, it will only open if the user is actively using the apple mail app and has at least one account added there.
-Therefore, a `UIActivityViewController` i used as fallback providing a wide range of sharing options.
+Therefore, a `UIActivityViewController` is used as fallback providing a wide range of sharing options.
 Unfortunately, when a mail app is selected, the recipient can not be set programmatically here.

 #### BarcodeScanner

 SwiftUI does not have a built-in code scanner component (yet), thats why a custom `CodeScanner` was implemented.
 This scanner is a simplified version of [this project](https://github.com/twostraws/CodeScanner) supporting EAN8 and QR codes.
-Additionally, a `rectOfInterest` was added to the scanner aligning with the `ScannerOverlay` UI component.
+Additionally, a `rectOfInterest` was added to the scanner aligning with the `ScanOverlayView` UI component.
 If debugging is required, the scanner's area of interest can be visualized in the `addRectOfInterest` function.

 ### Short comparison CARWATCH Android vs. iOS